NZ scientist calls out 'unnecessary' US skeleton study

 The Chilean government began investigating whether the remains had been illegally exhumed and smuggled out of the country.

-The researchers told the newspaper they had no knowledge of how the skeleton was originally obtained, and did check for permission because it had been assumed the subject was a non-human primate.
+The researchers told the newspaper they had no knowledge of how the skeleton was originally obtained, and didn't check for permission because it had been assumed the subject was a non-human primate.

 A new study published today, led by University of Otago bioarchaeologist Associate Professor Sian Halcrow, has further questioned why the work was ever undertaken.